hotrodorm/hotrod/hotrod-project/docs/quick-docs/features.md

 - Flexible querying from Java using LiveSQL.
 - Indexes shape the persistence layer.
 Adding or removing them have consequences.
 - Domain objects can be extended with custom properties and custom methods.
-- Applies database changes to the data model when they happen, without losing custom properties or methods.
+- Seamlessly applies database changes to the data model, without losing custom properties or methods.
 - Powerful Dynamic SQL for more demanding needs.
 - Implements Optimistic Locking on a per-table basis.
 - Full access to Native SQL when needed.